roweldelrosario/roweldelrosario.github.io/_posts/2020-04-11-steps-to-create-this-website.md

 ### 3. Use your domain name for your Github Pages site

-You need to make a connection between the domain name you registered at step 2, and the Github Pages site you created at step 1.
+You need to make a connection between the domain name you registered at step 2, and the Github Pages site you created in step 1.

 In my case, when someone uses a web browser and input [himbak.com](https://himbak.com)(my domain name) in the address, I want the browser to show the contents of [roweldelrosario.github.io](https://roweldelrosario.github.io/)(my Github Pages site).